HL7/bulk-data/input/pagecontent/export.md

 FHIR Operation to obtain a detailed set of FHIR resources of diverse resource types pertaining to all members of a specified [Group](https://www.hl7.org/fhir/group.html).

-If a Data Provider's FHIR server supports Group-level data export, it SHOULD support reading and searching for `Group` resource.
+If a Data Provider's FHIR server supports Group-level data export, it SHOULD support reading and searching for the `Group` resource.
 This enables Data Consumers to discover available groups based on stable characteristics such as `Group.identifier`.

 As described on [the Group page](group.html), implementations may expose read-only groups managed by the Data Provider, member-based groups managed by the Data Consumer, or criteria-based groups whose membership is computed from characteristics.
 Some Data Providers may also support the Bulk Cohort API described in this guide for asynchronous creation of characteristic-based cohorts by a Data Consumer.